 Osho’s premise is valid in that many religious leaders do try to enslave the minds of their followers through manipulative psychological techniques like condemning biological urges to redirect the energies of their students to the ambitions of the guru and his institution.

-However, the selfish interests of gurus aside, the fact is that many of the early Taoists and Indian sages were scientists who based their practices on precise observation of human psychology and biology.
+Setting aside the self-interests of some gurus, early Taoists and Indian sages were akin to scientists, grounding their practices in keen observations of human psychology and biology.
 They were pragmatists and sought a middle ground to create a spiritual and harmonic balance between men and women, following the natural laws of the universe.

 The profoundly philosophical poetry of the Taoists, from the I Ching to Lao-Tse’s “Tao Te Ching” to the “Secret of the Golden Flower,” all testify to the sublime heights of their foresight.